yolo-sh/cli/README.md

 ## Requirements

-The Yolo binary has been tested on Linux and Mac.
+The Yolo binary has been tested on Linux and MacOS.
 Support for Windows is theoretical ([testers needed](https://github.com/yolo-sh/cli/issues/1) 💙).

 Before using Yolo, the following dependencies need to be installed: